jaantollander/masters-thesis/content/40_results.md

 ## Components of total rates
-![
-This graph shows read operations on OST0001 during 24 hours of 2022-10-27.
-The first subplot shows the time series of the total rate, the second subplot shows the time series of the total rate of each user ID, and the third subplot shows the density of the total rates of each user ID.
-We can see that individual users cause spikes in the read rates.
-A heatmap consists of time in the x-axis, discrete bins in the y-axis, and color in the z-axis, indicating how many time series have the value at the bin's range at that time.
-\label{fig:density}
-](figures/2022-10-27_ost0001_compute_read.svg)

 We can use a density plot to visually extract meaningful information from large numbers of time series.
 We also use a logarithmic scale for the density due to the large variations.
 As shown in Figure \ref{fig:density}, obtaining information from a graph with many time series is challenging as they tend to overlap apart from the individual spikes.